 As COVID‑19 continues to spread, it's important to take precautions to reduce your family's risk of infection.
-The best way to keep your family safe is taking preventive measures such as getting the COVID‑19 vaccine if eligible, wearing a mask (if over age 2) and regularly washing hands.
+The best way to keep your family safe is by taking preventive measures such as getting the COVID‑19 vaccine if eligible, wearing a mask (if over age 2) and regularly washing hands.

 It's helpful to have a plan for what to do if your child is exposed to COVID‑19 or if they start showing symptoms.
 Being prepared can help you stay calm and know the best steps to take to avoid potential further spread of the virus.